Boston loved the Babe — possibly more than New York did.

 At that last game at Fenway in 1934, the fans cheered everything he did.
 When he grounded out in his last at-bat, they gave him a thunderous ovation.

 “Do you know that some of them cried when I left the field?”
 Ruth said afterwards.
 “And if you wanna know the truth, I cried too.”

 Little did they know he would return the next spring as a Boston Brave.

 Ruth began his baseball career in 1914 as a dominant left-handed pitcher for the Boston Red Sox – until that long-lamented day five years later when he was traded to the New York Yankees.
-After 20 years in baseball, he had seven World Series rings, a batting title, twice won 20 games as a pitcher and set every home run record in the book.
+After 20 years in baseball, he had seven World Series ring and, a batting title.
+He had twice won 20 games as a pitcher and set every home run record in the book.

 But after two decades, it was clear to all that the Babe’s skills were deteriorating.
 Yankees owner Jacob Ruppert made a secret deal with the Boston Braves’ owner, Emil Fuchs, to unload Babe Ruth.

 The Babe desperately wanted to manage a team, so Fuchs offered him a contract that gave him two titles: “assistant manager” and “vice president.”
 But Fuchs had no intention of letting Ruth manage.
 The Braves were struggling, both financially and on the field, and Fuchs wanted Ruth to boost the gate receipts.

 On Feb.
 26, 1935, Yankee Babe Ruth was handed a piece of paper.
 It said,